benjaminbergstein/blog/app/content/blog/engineering/docker-development-with-make/index.md

 ---
-title: Docker development workflow with Make
+title: Let's Dockerize!
+Docker development workflow with Make and Node.js
 date: "2020-04-16T22:12:03.284Z"
 description: "Learn to dockerize and develop a Next.js application in this step-by-step tutorial."
-type: engineering
+category: engineering
 status: draft
 ---